 |£925,001 to £1.5m||10%||13%|

-This surcharge in April 2016 led to a surge of activity in March of that year, quickly followed by a major decline in transactions the following month.
+This surcharge in April 2016 led to a surge of activity in March of that year, quickly followed by a significant decline in transactions the following month.

-The new charge, according to experts, together with a rise in ordinary stamp duty fees for £1m-plus properties since 2014, has created a greater impact on the UK real estate market than the Brexit vote in June 2016.
+The new charge, according to experts, together with a rise in standard stamp duty fees for £1m-plus properties since 2014, has created a more significant impact on the UK real estate market than the Brexit vote in June 2016.

-Ray Boulger from mortgage broker specialists, John Charcol, outlines it led to many homeowners with expensive homes deciding to extend their properties rather than move house.
+Ray Boulger from mortgage broker specialists John Charcol outlines that many homeowners with expensive homes decided to extend their properties rather than move house.
 The result of this has created difficulty in creating chains further along the line.

-Since the United Kindom’s vote to leave the EU, chief property economist, Ed Stansfield, from Capital Economics, is quoted as saying the market recovered “remarkably quickly” after its earlier cooling.
+Since the United Kindom’s vote to leave the EU, chief property economist Ed Stansfield from Capital Economics says the market recovered “remarkably quickly” after its earlier cooling.

-Other housing experts see the key to a buoyant property market being first-time buyers.
+Other housing experts see the key to a buoyant property market as being first-time buyers.